Zunaeed-Imran/ShopEasy/README.md

 - we make controller `php artisan make:controller \ColorController --model=Color`
 - than edit ColorController and added some function.
 - than make request `php artisan make:request AddColorRequest`
-- than added some more function and request in colorController.
+- than added some more function and request in colorController, updaten, show, store etc function.
--
+- than make update request `php artisan make:request UpdateColorRequest`
+- than set update request in the color controller in update function.